Australian Circumcision - why 50 years of social change?

 1.2 A changing country

-In the 1960s, Australian migration schemes begun to include Greeks and Italians.
+In the 1960s, to address a shortage of labor, Australian migration schemes begun to include Greeks and Italians.
 Greek and Italian immigration was largely clustered.

 Today half of Australian’s who are Greek born live in Victoria and a third in NSW.
 As a result, Melbourne and Sydney have large Greek descent communities.